andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME-AHL.md

 As I did this I tried to make sure I didn't get sucked into too much detail in any one area.
 At this stage I needed to avoid getting overwhelmed by any one thing.

-I began by setting off a number of lines of enquiry - I had a vague idea of the domain, having spent a long time delivering software in the Scottish Legal system.
+I began by setting off a number of lines of enquiry - I had a vague idea of the domain, having spent a long time delivering software in the another countries Legal system.

 I take a very "I'm the noob and I'm keeping the beginners mind as long as I can to get as deep an understanding as possible" style of approach to DDD.

-As Scots will remind you, things there are distinctly different, but it allowed me to compare things and ask "North of the border they have to do this?
-Is there an equivalent?" or question "In Scotland this is owned by a person who works for department X, is something similar needed here, and if so, who does it?"
+As legal experts will remind you, things in different countries systems are distinctly different, but it allowed me to compare things and ask "over there they have to do this?
+Is there an equivalent?" or question "In country X this is owned by a person who works for department X, is something similar needed here, and if so, who does it?"

 I pulled in as many info sources as I could, official and unofficial, trying to avoid value judgements, and always looking for the edges.
 I wanted to know the full extent of where we found ourselves.

 Given what I found, what was lacking?

 LACKING:
-- THERE WAS NO WAY IN.
-- THERE WAS NO BIG PICTURE WITHIN WHICH TO LOCATE YOUR MORE DETAILED WORLD.
+- THERE WAS NO OBVIOUS "BIG PICTURE" WITHIN WHICH A TEAM COULD LOCATE YOUR MORE DETAILED WORLD.
 - CONSEQUENTLY THE COGNITIVE LOAD WAS TOO HIGH ON INDIVIDUAL TEAM MEMBERS.
 - THERE WASN'T EVEN A SINGLE DOMAIN EXPERT WITH AN END-TO-END VIEW.